rohitdhamija/AAML-code/Readme.txt

 Approaching (Almost) Any Machine Learning Problem

-Contains code provided in Approaching (Almost) Any Machine Learning Problem book by Abhiskek Thakur.
+Contains code provided in Approaching (Almost) Any Machine Learning Problem book by Abhishek Thakur.

 I have updated/modified code based on my learnings.